-Blakely started her career in New York where she studied acting with such renowned acting coaches as Warren Robertson, Lee Strasberg, Sanford Meisner, and she later continued her years of studying in Los Angeles with Charles Conrad and Warner Loughlin.
+Blakely started her career in New York where she studied with the well-known acting coaches Warren Robertson, Lee Strasberg and Sanford Meisner, and she later continued her years of studying in Los Angeles with Charles Conrad and Warner Loughlin.

-In the theater, Blakely starred in the world premiere of “DIVA” at the La Jolla Playhouse, for playwright of Howard M. Gould.
-Blakely’s work in “DIVA!” won high praise in the San Diego Union Tribune which said, “Blakely’s performance never lets up.
+In the theater, Blakely starred in the 2001 world premiere of DIVA! at the La Jolla Playhouse, for playwright of Howard M. Gould.
+Blakely’s work in DIVA! won high praise in the San Diego Union Tribune which said, “Blakely’s performance never lets up.
 Her ‘Deanna’ is a force of nature…amoral, unstoppable...Blakely seduces us with her charm…Blakely’s elegant, arrogant ‘Deanna’ is the engine that drives the show.”

-Perhaps her most memorable performance, dubbed "Magnificent" by the New York Times, was her portrayal of the late 30's film star, Frances Farmer, in "WILL THERE REALLY BE A MORNING," (3 Hour Special on CBS) for which she was again nominated for a Golden Globe as Best Dramatic Actress.
+Perhaps her most memorable performance, dubbed "Magnificent" by the New York Times, was her portrayal of the late '30s film star, Frances Farmer, in Will There Really Be A Morning, (3-hour Special on CBS) for which she earned another Golden Globe nomination for Best Dramatic Actress.

 Blakely grew up in cities all over the world as an "Army Brat," in Frankfurt (where she was born,) Seoul, Carlisle, Arlington, Honolulu, and many others.
 Her father, Col. Larry Blakely, retired from the Army to pursue his passion for golf.
 Blakely's mother, "Weezie," a former art teacher, was also an accomplished golfer, formerly of St. Joseph, Missouri.

 Blakely is married to Steve Jaffe, a film and television

 producer, who, for the past 40 years, has been the head of his own media